spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Indicates the average % consumption for the period indicated.
 The default time interval displayed is the last 15 minutes, with multiple data-points per minute.

 Alerting thresholds:
-- Warning: 75+% (but less than 90%) consumption for 5 consecutive minutes
+- Warning: 75%-90% consumption for 2 consecutive minutes
-- Critical: 90%+ consumption for 5 consecutive minutes
+- Critical: 90%+ consumption for 2 consecutive minutes

 High value indicates users or applications are consuming a large amount of CPU resources.